Schedule Hex apps to re-run on a set schedule — hourly, daily, weekly, or monthly intervals.

 Access scheduling options through the Scheduled run button in the left-hand sidebar, where you can configure new schedules as well as view historical scheduled runs and whether they succeeded or failed.

 For any scheduled run, you can view the historic state of the app at runtime by selecting the specific run.

-When creating a scheduled run, you have the option to configure notification settings depending on whether the scheduled run succeeds or fails, as well as which users will receive those notifications.
+When creating a scheduled run, you will have the option to configure notifications for when the scheduled run succeeds or fails, as well as which users will receive those notifications.
 By default, project Owners will be notified if a scheduled run fails.

 You can create multiple scheduled runs for a given project, each with its own notification settings.

 Important: scheduled runs operate on the currently published version of the logic, which may differ from the version you're viewing.
 Learn more about published versions here.

 When an app performs a scheduled run, the default state of the published app is updated with the results of the run.
 If the cache default state option is on, subsequent visitors to the app will see the cached values set during the scheduled run.
 App users can still re-run the app manually at any time to see freshly generated outputs (with the exception of SQL cells that are cached on a schedule).
 These manual runs will not update the cache for any other user of the app, and will not persist if the user refreshes the page.

 This can be useful for computationally expensive apps that take a long time to run and do not need to be updated multiple times per hour.
 Regardless of how long the Logic of an app takes, cached results will appear almost instantly.

 Scheduled run variable